 Ataxia UK Board of Trustees

-Our Board of Trustees is made up of people who have a variety of skills and experience that contribute to the running of Ataxia UK, including people with ataxia; people with previous board experience; an ambassador for the 16-30s; a scientific advisor; people who have experience in business, finance, local government and fundraising for major projects; plus, members of our Branch network.
-Professor Barry Hunt has been a trustee for many years but left his role of trustee in 2021 and re-joined in 2022 as Scientific Advisor to the Board.
+Our Board of Trustees is made up of people who are all affected by ataxia, either through having the condition or a close relative with it.
+They have a wide variety of skills and experience that contribute to the running of Ataxia UK, including people with ataxia; people with previous board experience; a scientific advisor; people who have experience in business, finance, local government and fundraising for major projects; plus, members of our Branch network.

 Ataxia UK is a Charity organization and limited company.
 Please click here to view our latest Articles of Association.